 Varicoceles may cause any of the following: testicular damage, infertility, decreased testosterone, pain, cosmetic embarrassment .

 Varicoceles may cause damage to the testicles; they may not grow appropriately.
-This damage is progressive, it will often worsening over time.
+This damage is progressive, often worsening over time.
 If an adolescent has a one-sided varicocele on the testis on that side may not develop as much as the other side and may be significantly smaller.
 This is a serious consideration because smaller testes generally produce significantly less sperm and testosterone than normal-sized testes.

 If the varicocele is repaired during adolescence, the testis may experience catch-up growth and normalize in size and testosterone production.
 Then the varicocele will have no permanent effects on testicular size or sperm and testosterone production.